 Available for touring and customized residencies and commissions created in collaboration with host venues.

-Past and present host venues include: Times Square Alliance for Public Art, Signature Theatre (NYC), ArtsBrookfield, Princeton University/Lewis Center for the Arts, Fairfield University/Quick Center for the Arts, the University of Arkansas
+Host venues include: Times Square Alliance for Public Art, Signature Theatre (NYC), ArtsBrookfield, Princeton University/Lewis Center for the Arts, Fairfield University/Quick Center for the Arts, the University of Arkansas

+Made possible with the generous assistance of New York Live Arts

 "Theatre for One is an unforgettable, radically human experience."